Gino Cupido

-Gino Cupido (born 21 January 2005) is a South African professional rugby union footballer who plays for Western Province and the South Africa national rugby sevens team.
+Gino Cupido (born 21 January 2005) is a South African professional rugby union player who plays for the Stormers in the United Rugby Championship and in the Currie Cup.

 Early life

 He is from Sir Lowry's Pass Village and attended Strand High School.

 Career

 In 2023, Cupido represented South Africa in sevens rugby at the 2023 Commonwealth Youth Games in Trinidad and Tobago, and for South Africa under-18s in their International Series in the Western Cape.
 He played for the South A Africa A-side at the Dubai International Invitational in December 2024.

 has represented Western Province at junior and senior level, making his debut against Sharks in the Currie Cup in August 2024, and plays at centre in the 15-a-side game.

 He made his debut for South Africa national rugby sevens team at the Hong Kong Sevens in the 2024–25 SVNS series.
 Upon his call-up South Africa coach Phillip Snyman said that he predicted he would go on "to achieve great things in rugby.
 He may only be 19 but is full of potential and a player I rate highly already".
 He made a try-scoring debut for South Africa at the tournament, scoring in his opening game against Uruguay, running in from 95 metres in a 40-7 victory for the Springboks.